stackforge/pecan/docs/source/testing.rst

-In addition to :attr:`webtest.TestResponse.body`, Pecan also provides :attr:`webtest.TestResponse.namespace`, which represents the template namespace returned from the controller, and :attr:`webtest.TestResponse.template_name`, which yields the name of the template used.
+In addition to :attr:`webtest.TestResponse.body`, Pecan also provides :attr:`webtest.TestResponse.namespace`, which represents the template namespace returned from the controller, and :attr:`webtest.TestResponse.template_name`, which contains the name of the template used.

 ::